critterandguitari/Kaleidoloop-Manual/manual.md

 Some modes use a knob to control the playback speed of the recordings.
 When this knob crosses   the threshold of 100% forward playback, the two LEDs quickly flash red-green-blue.

-### Making the Most of the Kaleidoloop
+### Harnessing 100% of Your Kaleidoloop

 As mentioned above, playback continues during recording.
-This opens up all kind of possibilities for creating new sounds.
-During recording you can do any of the following:
+This opens up all kinds of possibilities for creating new sounds.
+During recording you can do any/all of the following:

 * Adjust the volume of the playback
 * Select a different playback Mode